i-am-bee/beeai-framework-py-starter/README.md

 ## 🎯 More examples

 For additional examples to try, check out the examples directory of BeeAI framework for Python repository [here](https://github.com/i-am-bee/beeai-framework/blob/main/python/examples).

+## Development

+If you are developing with this repository as a base, or updating this template, see additional information in [DEVELOP.md].